Nolte: Media Want to Focus on COVID-19 Deaths We Can't Do Much About

 Are we really — and for the first time in history — going to keep the healthy quarantined forever over a virus?

-Using fear porn straight through to November, does the media truly intend to hyper each and every coronavirus death as though it’s a government failure, as though it’s Trump’s fault?
+Using fear porn straight through to November, does the media truly intend to hype each and every coronavirus death as though it’s a government failure, as though it’s Trump’s fault?
 Probably, but fear porn and the stress and isolation that come with it include their own health risks and death count.

 Anywhere from 250,000 to 440,000 Americans die each year from medical errors.
 If the media really care about saving lives, they should start focusing on those, because those deaths are actually preventable.